 Everyone who encounters children, and their families has a role to play in safeguarding children.
 We recognise that staff at our school play a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
 All staff are advised to maintain an attitude of ‘it does happen here’ where safeguarding is concerned.
 When concerned about the welfare of a child, staff members must always act in the best interests of the child.

 All staff and regular visitors will, through training and induction, will receive online safety specific training which will allow them to know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
-They will also be aware of the filtering (FortiGate and Smoothwall) and monitoring (Senso) systems deployed across the school.
+They will also be aware of the filtering (FortiGate and Smoothwall), and monitoring (Senso) systems deployed across the school.

 We will not make promises to any child, and we will not keep secrets.
 Every child will know what the adult will have to do with any information they have chosen to disclose.